Tai chi helps reduce stress and anxiety. And it also helps increase flexibility and balance.By Mayo Clinic Staff

 Tai chi has many different styles.
-Each style may have its own subtle emphasis on various tai chi principles and methods.
-There are also variations within each style.
-Some may focus on health maintenance, while others focus on the martial arts aspect of tai chi.
+Each style may subtly emphasize various tai chi principles and methods.
+There are variations within each style.
+Some styles may focus on health maintenance, while others focus on the martial arts aspect of tai chi.

-You may also find tai chi appealing because it's inexpensive, requires no special equipment and can be done indoors or out, either alone or in a group.
+You may also find tai chi appealing because it's inexpensive and requires no special equipment.
+You can do tai chi anywhere, including indoors or outside.
+And you can do tai chi alone or in a group class.

 Although tai chi is generally safe, women who are pregnant or people with joint problems, back pain, fractures, severe osteoporosis or a hernia should consult their health care provider before trying tai chi.
 Modification or avoidance of certain postures may be recommended.